1. Academic Probation

 a.
 A student placed on academic probation at any time during his or her law school career must comply with the following obligations to be allowed to continue his or her legal education at the law school:

 i.
-The student must meet with the Associate Dean for Academic Affairs [Academic Dean] or his or her designee for counseling.
+The student must meet with the Associate Dean for Academic Affairs or his or her designee for counseling.
 The student must review all of his or her exams from the previous semester and must identify in writing: the most common feedback the student received on his or her work, how the student studied for each class, why the student believes he or she has not performed well in law school and how the student will change his or her studying process to improve his or her grades.

 ii.
-The Academic Dean or his or her designee will offer the student information regarding the student’s necessary grade point average to avoid academic dismissal and, working with the student, will develop an education plan designed to maximize the student’s chance of avoiding academic dismissal.
+The Associate Dean or his or her designee will offer the student information regarding the student’s necessary grade point average to avoid academic dismissal and, working with the student, will develop an education plan designed to maximize the student’s chance of avoiding academic dismissal.

 iii.
 The student must comply with all the requirements of the Academic Success Probation Program, including meeting attendance requirements with respect to meetings with program personnel, and completing all Academic Success Probation Program assignments.

 b.
 A student who fails to meet any of the foregoing obligations may be administratively dismissed from the law school.

 c.
 A student placed on academic probation should also consult with the Office of Financial Aid if that student receives financial aid.